Pricing

 These are offered as both custom tours for groups of 2-7 people, or as pre-planned journeys on set dates with other like-minded travelers, in groups of 7 or more.

 For private custom tours the cost will start at about 7500€ per person for just two people, but again, as your group gets larger, the per person cost decreases.
-A group of 7 should run about 3900€ per person for the week.
+A group of 7 should run about 5000€ per person for the week.

-In addition to my planning and guide services, included in these tours are 7 lunches, 6 dinners, 6 hotel nights, and all your train transportation to and from your starting city.
+In addition to my planning and guide services, included in these tours are 7 lunches, 6 dinners, 6 hotel nights, and all your transportation to and from your starting city.

 Tours of France